HIGHLAND MALL

 Austin, Texas

-An official grand opening ceremony was held August 4, 1971.
+An official grand opening ceremony was held on August 4, 1971.
 In attendance were Williard Rouse (Vice-chairman of the Rouse Company), Governor Preston Smith (D), Roy Butler (Mayor of Austin), Margaret Scarbrough Wilson (President of Scarbroughs) and Pat Segner (President of Joske's).

 As the expansion was being built, original sections of the mall were refurbished to make them consistent with new construction.
 A grand opening was held on July 26, 1979.
 The shopping hub now encompassed approximately 1,063,700 leasable square feet and housed 157 stores and services.

 Competing malls included the aforementioned HANCOCK CENTER {1.6 miles south, in Austin}, NORTHCROSS MALL (1975) {1.9 miles northwest, in Austin} and WESTGATE MALL (1972-1997) {8 miles southwest, also in Austin}.
 BARTON CREEK SQUARE {7 miles southwest, in Austin} was dedicated in 1981.
-This shopping hub had the size and commercial clout to put the hurt on the 11-year-old HIGHLAND.
-Another northside rival, LAKELINE MALL {11 miles northwest, in Austin}, was completed in 1995.
+LAKELINE MALL {11 miles northwest, in Austin}, was completed in 1995.

-HIGHLAND MALL suffered several major setbacks early in the 21st century.
+HIGHLAND MALL suffered several setbacks early in the 21st century.
 J.C.
 Penney closed their store in September 2006, just as Macy's was rebranding Foley's.
 A fourth rival, THE DOMAIN {4.6 miles northwest, in Austin}, was officially dedicated in March 2007.
-The Dillard's Men's store at HIGHLAND MALL went dark in May 2009.
+Dillard's Men's at HIGHLAND MALL went dark in May 2009.

-Dillard's had announced earlier in the year that they were planning to close both of their HIGHLAND MALL stores.
+Dillard's had announced earlier in the year that they were planning to close both of their HIGHLAND stores.
 Nasty litigation between the Little Rock retailer and mall owners ensued.
 In the interim, a Dillard's Clearance Center was established in the Dillard's Women's space.

-The court case was eventually settled; the Dillard's Clearance Center closed for good May 31, 2011.
+The court case was eventually settled; the Dillard's Clearance Center closed for good on May 31, 2011.
 Macy's had been shuttered in the previous March.
 With the demise of the Dillard's Clearance Center, HIGHLAND MALL had no operational anchors.

 In the meantime, the mall owners had defaulted on their loan.
 The lender, Wells Fargo Bank, assumed ownership.
 In mid-2010, they enlisted Chicago-based Jones, Lang, LaSalle to manage the property.
 The mall would be sold in four increments, with the buyer being a joint venture of the Austin-based Redleaf Properties, Limited Liability Company and Austin Community College District.

-The Dillard's Women's / Clearance Center was acquired in May 2010, with the Macy's structure being bought in December of the same year.
+The Dillard's Women's-Clearance Center was acquired in May 2010, with the Macy's structure being bought in December of the same year.
 J.C.
 Penney, vacant for nearly 5 years, was sold in August 2011, with the remainder of the mall coming under Austin Community College ownership in August 2012.

 Sources: